unjs/unhead/docs/content/api/1.runtime/use-head.md

 The `useHead` composable is the primary way to manage the head of the document at runtime.

+Internally this uses the [getActiveHead](/api/core/get-active-head) to access the unhead instance, allowing you to use this function without referencing your head explicitly.

 ## Example

 Add a page title and a meta description.